 To capture good children-images, you have got to first capture their heart.
 Try to put yourself in their position and ask why would you want to choose work over play?
 Children wouldn’t care less about having their pictures taken.
 They have much better

 Children photography is therefore all about being quick and fun.
 You’ll need to get them engaged without making it a chore for them.
 Having the right skills and equipment help as well.
 Here’s how:

-As mentioned earlier, you’ll need to get the children engaged without making it a chore for them.
+Going Candid As mentioned earlier, you’ll need to get the children engaged without making it a chore for them.
 You cant expect children to pose for you in front of the camera without having getting disappointed in the end.
 And the only way to get around this is to have your subject working candid.
 Take pictures of them while they are working, playing, reading, sleeping, chatting or eating and you’ll be

 Capture Emotions When it comes to emotions, no one shows it better than children.
 Capture those special moments.
 Angle and Perspective

 Get down and shoot from a child’s perspective.
 This will give the child a greater sense of individual identity as well as giving the viewers a sense of equality.
-On top on that, the use of flash can also be distributed evenly on the child’s face and the background, appearing much more natural.
+On top on that, the use of flash can also be distributed evenly on the child’s face

 Go Automatic With digital cameras involved, why worry about taking the few extra shots?
 Just shoot right on.
-Life doesn’t give you the chance for take-twos so it’s better to have surplus than being insufficient.
+Life doesn’t give you the chance for take-twos so it’s better to have surplus

 Children photography are not always a nightmare.
 Let the child-in-you guide you along.